dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 Even if I do not get around to make any and all additional improvements to this example there are a few things that I have done in this example that I have not done in any other threejs example of min thus far that I do aim to repeat in future examples, and also with additional revisions of older examples.
 Thus far with my threejs example I have been sticking mainly to just using threejs alone, however with this example I also made use of vuejs with the fron end system also rather than doing what I often do with is just having my own vanilla javaScript code alone on top of threejs.
 I have found that I do like using vuejs when it comes to a front end framework, and I have to say that it does help to keep this well organized compared to what I often do working with vanilla javaScript alone.

 Regardless of who many libraries I use with a project, compared to how much vanilla javaScritp code I right there is another things that I think I should keep up with when it comes to making additional projects.
 For this example I in a way I did not make just one application, but in a way to separate applications that can be used together in a single web page.
+That is that I though not of making just one single application but two or more applications that work together.
+When doing this sort of thing each application should still work well on its own.
+For this example I have code that is just used to create a scene, and another application that is just a simple drawing app.
+They could both be used on there own, but by making use of both of them in a certain way I can have this one application that is used to create and mutate the state of a scene, and other layer that is used to create an mutate the state of a drawing of that scene.